 Emotions are, by their very nature, intangible, but the way we present them isn't.
 We are all conditioned from a young age to search for and analyze verbal and non-verbal communication - we just do it subconsciously.
 Many clues show us how somebody feels: the look on their face, the gestures they use, their voice, etc. So how does Emotion AI work?

 To understand the role that Emotion AI can play in the education industry one must first understand, at the very least on a basic level, what Emotion AI covers.
-We can separate Emotion AI into two components:
+Emotion AI can be separated into two components:

-Although as humans we provide many clues betraying our emotions, for the education industry the easiest thing to focus on are facial expressions, sound, and gestures.
+Although as humans we provide many clues betraying our emotions, for the education industry the easiest thing to focus on are facial expressions, sounds, and gestures.

-There is an almost limitless number of facial expressions, but for simplification, we categorize universally recognized emotions into six categories:
+There is an almost limitless number of facial expressions, but for simplification, universally recognized emotions are categorized into six categories:

 Machine learning models used for emotional analysis have started including other parameters such as whether or not a person is smiling, how expressive a face is etc. They deduce how a given person feels not necessarily by placing them into one of these large emotional categories (angry, happy, surprised, etc.), but usually by assigning them a combination of these emotions.